gvwilson/sensibleadventures/shapers/shapers.md

 -   Attack someone.
 -   Defend against an attack (see below).
 -   Pick something up.
-(Dropping something doesn't count as an attack.)
+(Dropping something doesn't count as an action.)
 -   Draw a weapon.
 -   Run from one place to another (see below).